klokku/docs/src/content/docs/getting-started/installation.md

        -e KLOKKU_HOST="http://localhost:8181" \
        ghcr.io/klokku/klokku:latest
     ```
-3. Define your environmental variables (-e):
+3. Optionally, adjust your environmental variables (-e):
    - `KLOKKU_HOST`: the URL address of your Klokku application.
 4. Run the command.

+You can now access Klokku at http://localhost:8181.